 Instructions

-- Prepare: Preheat oven to 400°F (200°C).
-Pat the chicken dry.
-Rub butter under the skin, then rub oil over the entire chicken.
-Season generously.
+- Prepare: Preheat oven to 220°C (200°C Fan / Gas Mark 7).
+Pat the chicken dry with kitchen paper.
+Rub butter under the skin, then rub oil over the outside.
+Season well.

-- Check for doneness: The chicken is done when the juices run clear from the thigh.
+- Check for doneness: The chicken is done when the juices run clear from the thigh, or when a thermometer reads 75°C.

-- Rest and serve: Remove the chicken, cover loosely with foil, and let it rest for 15-20 minutes before carving.
+- Rest and serve: Cover loosely with foil and rest for 15–20 minutes before carving.